 Jenna Woldenga is a self-made successful YouTuber.
-She is a 2015 graduate of CAT’s 2D program and hit gold several years later launching her animated videos through her channel ‘Dingo Doodles’.
+She is a 2015 graduate of CAT’s 2D diploma program and hit gold several years later launching her animated videos through her channel ‘Dingo Doodles’.
 It is now her full-time job.
 As of me writing this, she can boast 655K subscribers and some of her videos have garnered upwards of close to 4 million views each.
 I am very proud to call Jenna a CAT animation alumnus and had a very nice chat with her about all of this crazy success.

 SR: Tell me about Electric Bunny, your first web comic?

 JW: I started EB in 2012 and consistently kept it up while at CAT.
 EB I finished around 2018 and then transitioned to YouTube to start Dingo Doodles.
-I used the medium of the web comic to practice telling jokes and it got to the point where I’d gotten what I wanted from it.
+I used the medium of the webcomic to practice telling jokes and it got to the point where I’d gotten what I wanted from it.

 I worked for a year while keeping up EB and then a comic I made went viral and a company contacted me, Starbreeze Studios.
 They develop the video game series Payday.
-They gave me a year contract to make content for those games, which involved working in my art style but illustrating one off jokes specifically for their game titles.
-I squirreled away the money I made and took that chunk to set me up for a year to do what I wanted.
+They gave me a year contract to make content for those games, which involved working in my art style but illustrating one-off jokes specifically for their game titles.
+I squirrelled away the money I made and took that chunk to set me up for a year to do what I wanted.
 I put it into launching my YouTube channel.

 SR: How did the name of Dingo Doodles come about and how long was the idea brewing?

 JW: Dingo is the name I got in my first college in Edmonton.
-I had a friend with the same name of Jenna and we immediately decided we needed nicknames to set ourselves apart.
-With my last name ‘Woldenga’ she said that sounds just like dingo and that stuck.
+I had a friend with the same name as Jenna and we immediately decided we needed nicknames to set ourselves apart.
+With my last name ‘Woldenga’ she said that sounds just like the dingo and that stuck.
 Even my friends now from that college don’t remember my real name anymore, they just go by the nickname.

 So, dingo, which is my internet username as well, was a natural transition and then doodles because I wanted my channel to have no pressure on it.
 To be just an experiment and a big sandbox for me to play and try things out in.